MutatingFunc/mutatingfunc.github.io/content/blog/2023-10-31 iPadOS vs macOS.md

 * Command line… Are you _sure_ you couldn’t do the same stuff just as fast with a UI designed for humans, theoretically?
 Keyboard shortcuts are generally faster than typing words.
 * \[Your niche use-case here]

+I've delibrately left out the menu-bar here. iPadOS's keyboard shortcuts overlay serves a similar purpose.
+The menu bar has some benefits, but it's also a good way to have undiscoverable functionality - out of sight, out of mind.

 Overall, I often get the impression iPadOS is the platform people _choose_ to use, while macOS is the platform people _need_ to use.
-And it makes sense - iPads can be used like a Mac, docked to an external display with a mouse and keyboard, or like a tablet, or like a notepad with a stylus!That's 3 different modes of computing, and visionOS presents a fourth, and realistically people may prefer to work in any one of these.
+And it makes sense - iPads can be used like a Mac, docked to an external display with a mouse and keyboard, or like a tablet, or like a notepad with a stylus!
+That's 3 different modes of computing, and visionOS presents a fourth, and realistically people may prefer to work in any one of these.

 Hopefully as Apple's shared OS codebase matures, the need for separate devices running macOS to support the rest will continue to fade away!
 Because as computers start coming in all sorts of shapes and sizes, why should certain features like offline backups be tied to any particular kind of device and input method?